Sportsman GEN1000i - 800/1000W Inverter Generator

 Zoom on the Sportsman GEN1000i

-In summary, the Sportsman GEN1000i is a quiet, compact and lightweight portable inverter generator especially useful for:
+In a nutshell, the Sportsman GEN1000i is a quiet, compact and lightweight portable inverter generator mostly geared towards:

 In the upcoming sections, you'll discover its power characteristics, the array of outlets it presents, its overall portability, and the additional features it possesses.